 As one of the Big Four accounting firms, PwC is well-known among aspiring, future, and current accountants.
 However, the company offers many other career paths, including finance, business, consulting, and more.

-PwC Finance and Accounting Team
+PwC Finance and Accounting

 PwC offers an extensive list of benefits that cover most full-time employees.
 While there is some variation depending on your team, position, and time with the company, here are some of the benefits you can generally expect when working at PwC:

-- Unique Perks: PwC allows employees to use pre-tax dollars toward transit and parking with its commuter benefits program.
+- Unique perks: PwC allows employees to use pre-tax dollars toward transit and parking with its commuter benefits program.
 The company also offers to pay your phone bill once you become a full-time employee.

 Wondering what working at PwC is like beyond the wages and benefits?
-In 2022, the company ranked No. 63 on The Fortune 100 Best Companies to Work for list.
+In 2022, the company ranked No. 63 on The Fortune 100 Best Companies to Work For list.
 In 2021, PwC landed on Glassdoor’s list of top 100 CEOs, and over the years, it has appeared on the site’s Best Places to Work list.

-- Planet Impact: PwC is committed to achieving net zero greenhouse gas emissions by 2030.
+- Planet impact: PwC is committed to achieving net zero greenhouse gas emissions by 2030.

-- Commitment to Diversity: PwC has pledged its commitment to diversity through various initiatives, including working with minority-owned suppliers, organizing mentorship forums for marginalized communities, and creating programs that support veterans.
+- Commitment to diversity: PwC has pledged its commitment to diversity through various initiatives, including working with minority-owned suppliers, organizing mentorship forums for marginalized communities, and creating programs that support veterans.

-PwC vs. KPMG
+PwC vs. Other Top Companies